 The Group has elected not to recognise right-of-use assets and lease liabilities for leases which have low value, or short-term leases with a duration of 12 months or less.
-The payments associated with such leases are charged directly to the income statement on a straight-line basis over the lease term. \$59,778 (2019 year: \$61,108) has been expensed in the year in relation to low value and short-erm leases.
+The payments associated with such leases are charged directly to the income statement on a straight-line basis over the lease term. \$14,757 (2020 year: \$59,778) has been expensed in the period in relation to low value and short- term leases.
 In addition, the Group will no longer recognise provisions for operating leases that it assesses to be onerous.
 Instead, the Group will include the payments due under the lease in its lease liability.